Syntax Document

 is int -> 0.0

-is float -> value // value is automatically asserted to float type: var value = value as float
+is float -> value // auto as: var value = value as float

 _ -> 0.0